Shaddyjr/SSdocumentation/README.md

 The .js files are the actual example code demonstrating the various subtopics.

-All credit for p5.js and reference material goes to [Lauren McCarthy](http://lauren-mccarthy.com/) and the many collaborators on the p5 project with support from the [Processing Foundation](http://processing.org/foundation/) and [NYU ITP](http://itp.nyu.edu/itp/). [&copy Info](https://p5js.org/copyright.html).
+All credit for p5.js and reference material goes to [Lauren McCarthy](http://lauren-mccarthy.com/) and the many collaborators on the p5 project with support from the [Processing Foundation](http://processing.org/foundation/) and [NYU ITP](http://itp.nyu.edu/itp/).
+[Info](https://p5js.org/copyright.html).

 [1]:scholarstem.com